the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

     F .F₁ (Cocone.ψ x _) ∎
 ```

-Though functors must take cones to cones, they may not necessarily take
+Though functors must take cocones to cocones, they may not necessarily
-colimiting cocones to colimiting cocones!
-When a functor does, we say
+take colimiting cocones to colimiting cocones!
+When a functor does, we
-that it _preserves_ colimits.
+say that it _preserves_ colimits.

 ```agda
   Preserves-colimit : Colimit Dia → Type _
   Preserves-colimit o = is-initial (Cocones (F F∘ Dia)) (F-map-cocone (Initial.bot o))
 ```

-## Completeness
+## Cocompleteness

 A category is **cocomplete** if admits for limits of arbitrary shape.
 However, in the presence of excluded middle, if a category admits